johnwcowan/r7rs-work/StructuresCowan.md

 `(make-struct-unpacker `*schema*`)`

-Returns a procedure that unpacks a bytevector
+Returns a procedure that takes a bytevector and an optional offset (default is 0), and unpacks the bytevector starting at the offset.
-(see [Schema](#Schema) for allowed object types) into an object.
-Schema is a Scheme value.
+The returned value is the object.

 Raises an error statisfying `pack-schema-error?` if *schema* is uninterpretable.

 The returned procedure
+raises an error satisfying `pack-error?` if the object being packed or any of its components do not match the schema or its components.

+`(make-struct-reader `*schema*`)`

+Returns a procedure that takes a binary input port, reads the appropriate number of bytes, and unpacks them into an object, which is returned.

+Raises an error statisfying `pack-schema-error?` if *schema* is uninterpretable.

+The returned procedure
-raises an error satisfying `pack-error?` if the bytevector being unpacked. do not match the schema or its components.
+raises an error satisfying `pack-error?` if the object being packed or any of its components do not match the schema or its components.

 `(packing-error? `*obj*`)`